-The replacement unit was on sale for $170 and is now happily purring away as it dutifully lowers the humidity in my subterranean level.
+The replacement unit was on sale for 170 dollars and is now happily purring away as it dutifully lowers the humidity in my subterranean level.

-I hope this one lasts awhile.
-The prior unit cost $150 and lasted a mere two seasons, for an effective pro-rated annual cost of $75.
-It was noisy, too, sounding like a jet engine taking off — well almost that loud.
+I hope this one lasts a while.
+The prior unit cost 150 dollars and lasted a mere two seasons, for an effective pro-rated annual cost of 75 dollars.
+It was noisy, too, sounding like a jet engine taking off—well almost that loud.

-Ironically, that unit was bought to replace an aging workhorse that despite dehumidifying well, had a squealing motor bearing of which I had been unsuccessful in quieting — despite repeated attempts.
-That unit cost $89 and lasted 18 years, before its well-deserved retirement, for an effective annual prorated cost of less than $5.
+Ironically, that unit was bought to replace an aging workhorse that despite dehumidifying well, had a squealing motor bearing of which I had been unsuccessful in quieting—despite repeated attempts.

 Although I don’t expect to achieve that degree of longevity with my new unit, I certainly hope it makes it for more than two years.
 It seems that nothing lasts like it used to.